 Dr. habil.
 Mahdi Moeini

-Examination: The exam is in English and the assignments might be answered either in English or in German.
+Examination: The exam assignments are in English, but you can write your answers either in English or in German.

 The language of the lectures is English.

 If you need further information, please contact Dr. habil.
 Mahdi Moeini via: mahdi.moeini(at)wiwi.uni-kl.de